Are CDs worth it right now? Here’s what experts say

-Certificates of deposit, or CDs, offer a chance for you to keep your cash safe from loss of principal — and potentially earn a higher interest yield than what you’d get with a savings account.
+Certificates of deposit, or CDs, offer you a chance to keep your cash safe from loss of principal — and potentially earn a higher yield than what you’d get with a savings account.

-With a CD, you commit to keeping your money locked up for a set amount of time, and a bank or credit union rewards you by paying a higher yield.
-The flipside, however, is that you could end up with penalties and fees if you withdraw your money early.
+With a CD, you commit to keeping your money locked up for a set amount of time, and the bank or credit union often rewards you by paying a higher yield than that of a standard savings account.
+The flipside, however, is that you could end up paying penalties and fees if you withdraw your money early.

 CD rates have risen significantly but will level out in 2023

-Just a year ago, the national average one-year CD rate was under 0.2 percent APY.
-Today that average has risen to 1.39 percent APY on one-year CDs — a result of several rate hikes by the Federal Reserve in 2022 to combat inflation.
+Just a year ago, the national average one-year CD rate was only around 0.3 percent APY.
+Today that average has risen to 1.72 percent on one-year CDs — a result of many rate hikes by the Federal Reserve since last year to combat inflation.

-However, the rates on CDs will likely level off around mid-year as the Fed slows down on raising interest rates, according to Greg McBride, CFA, Bankrate chief financial analyst.
-He predicts that at the end of 2023, the average one-year CD rate will be at 1.8 percent APY, with top-yielding one-year CDs paying around 5 percent.
+However, the yields on CDs are already starting to level off as the Fed slows down on raising interest rates, according to Greg McBride, CFA, Bankrate chief financial analyst.
+After 10 consecutive rate hikes, the Fed chose to forgo a rate hike in June.

 What a potential recession means for CD investing